-If conducting independent research, we cannot offer any financial assistance for the publication of manuscripts, even those produced while actually in residence at the Smithsonian.
+We cannot offer any financial assistance for the publication of manuscripts, even those produced while actually in residence at the Smithsonian.
 It is requested, however, that the Smithsonian Institution be acknowledged in any publication resulting from the research conducted under this appointment, and we would appreciate receiving copies or citations of such publications.